How the ride-hailing industry is fueling a new breed of startup

 This is similar to a startup called PredictHQ, which works directly with ride-hailing companies (such as Uber) so they can more accurately forecast surges in demand.
 But Gridwise puts the power of big data in the hands of drivers themselves.

-And then there is New York-based Cargo, which offers an in-car commerce service that helps drivers earn extra cash by selling stuff — from earphones to chocolate to gum — in partnership with the brands behind the products.
+And then there is New York-based Cargo, which offers an in-car commerce service to help drivers earn extra cash by selling stuff — from earphones to chocolate — in partnership with the brands behind the products.
 Cargo has raised nearly $30 million in funding since its inception, including a $22.5 million series A round last year that was led by Peter Thiel’s Founders Fund, with participation from notable names such as Zynga founder Mark Pincus.

 Drivers display the items in a little transparent case up front, and riders can visit the Cargo Store mobile app to pay for goods, with the driver taking a cut of each sale.
 Cargo previously told VentureBeat that drivers can earn up to $500 extra per month through commissions, referrals, and bonuses, though in reality the average driver earns closer to $130.